How Does an Automatic Transmission Work?

-Many modern day vehicles have an automatic transmission.
-Despite their multitude on our roads, most drivers are completely unaware of how they work.
+Despite the huge number of automatic vehicles on our roads, most drivers are completely unaware of how an automatic transmission works.
 Have you ever stopped to consider how your car shifts gears automatically or why the engine does not die when you come to a stop?

 Well, if you have, then this blog is for you.
-And while we don’t promise to give you a deep understanding of this complex system, we pledge to simplify it to point where you have some idea of what’s going on in a traditional, torque converter-based system.
+While we don’t promise to give you a deep understanding of this complex system, we pledge to simplify it to point where you have some idea of what’s going on in a traditional, torque converter-based system.

 To get a better understanding of how an automatic transmission works, the best place to start is the bell housing, which contains a torque converter as opposed to a clutch found in manual vehicles.